 - Roots sprouted in water propagation are thicker compared to that in soil propagation.

-- If you propagate in water, the roots have whitish color, whereas roots in soil propagation have yellowish-brown color.
+- If you propagate in water, the roots are whitish, whereas roots in soil propagation have yellowish-brown color.

-- Roots in water propagation can survive waterlogging for a bit longer than roots in soil propagation.
+- Roots in water propagation can survive waterlogging longer than roots in soil propagation.

 Can you Propagate Montera Adansonii without a Node?